1Panic/AlexaPcStreaming/README.md

 6. A small php script to redirect the http request

-## Lets get starded
+## Let's get it started
 **1. Setup SWYH**
-- Install StreamWhatYouHear/SWYH on your PC (http://www.streamwhatyouhear.com/download/) and replay with the Modded version (https://github.com/1Panic/SWYH/releases/)
+- Install StreamWhatYouHear/SWYH on your PC (http://www.streamwhatyouhear.com/download/) and replace it with the Modded version (https://github.com/1Panic/SWYH/releases/)
 - Set the Listning Port from SWYH to 80, optional activate run at logon, restart SWYH!
 ![SWYH Config](https://github.com/1Panic/AlexaPcStreaming/raw/main/img/SWYHConfig.png?raw=true)